IBM/ELM-Python-Client/README.md

 Introduction
 ============

-The aim of this code is to provide a Python client for the IBM Enterprise Lifecycle Management (ELM) applications.
+The aim of this code is to provide a Python client for the IBM Enterprise Lifecycle Management (ELM) applications, providing a demonstrator of using the APIs.

 IMPORTANT NOTES:
 * This code is not developed, delivered or supported in any way as part of the IBM ELM applications